-So, it’s the anniversary.
-The day your life changed.
+So, it’s your chronic condition’s anniversary.
+Or that of a loved one.
+It’s the day your life changed.
 Irrevocably.
 Forever with a big F. This was the day you first started feeling strange symptoms, or you took yourself to A&E or were rushed there, or you got a diagnosis, or you had a big operation.

 For many people, the word ‘celebrate’ conjures an image of happiness and festivity, like one of the pictures above.
 But let’s look at the definition.
 According to the Free Dictionary (1), ‘celebrate’ is defined as:

 - to observe (a day or event) with ceremonies of respect, festivity or rejoicing